GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
-With more than 5 team members, team management begins to dominate the work.
+> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
 >
-> ~ *Daniel T. Barry*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts